Los Angeles Juvenile Hall Sex Abuse Lawsuits

 The announcement of a $4 billion settlement is a final chapter for many.
 But for other survivors, it is just the beginning of their journey.
 Even now, countless individuals who endured sexual abuse in Los Angeles County facilities have not yet come forward.
 The reasons are deeply personal.
 Some are still frozen in fear.
 Others are still working through the trauma.
 Many simply did not know they had any legal options.
 That is changing.

 Every week, new survivors find the courage to speak up for the first time.
 Why?
 Because they are seeing the truth come into the light.
 They are watching thousands of others step forward and be heard.
-They are realizing that they were never alone in what they experienced.
+They are realizing that they were never alone in their experiences.
 And they are learning that the system that once failed them can now be held accountable.

 One of the most powerful motivators for new claims is community.
 Survivors are discovering that thousands of others suffered similar abuse in the same halls, camps, and homes.
 That realization carries immense weight.
 It shatters the isolation that kept so many silent for so long.